ryanpflem/Jekyll_Boilerplate_Master/about/index.md

 title: About
 ---

-# Skekyll - Jekyll Boilerplate
+## Skekyll - Jekyll Boilerplate

-A simple, responsive, boilerplate for your Jekyll powered blog using [Skeleton](http://getskeleton.com) theme.
+A simple, responsive, boilerplate for your Jekyll powered blog using the [Skeleton](http://getskeleton.com) theme.

+---

 ## Notable features: